|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 While I love this Vegan Baked Oatmeal Recipe, this version is lower in fat than and uses only agave nectar as a sweetener.
 You can consider this your "weekday" baked oatmeal recipe.
 Feel free to add any fruits and nuts you desire.

 - 1/2 teaspoon ground cinnamon

 - 1 cup agave nectar or maple syrup

 - 1 2/3 cup almond milk, store-bought or homemade

 - 1/2 cup fresh blueberries

-Preheat the oven to 350 F. Lightly grease an 9-inch cake pan with oil or dairy-free cooking spray and set aside.
+Preheat oven to 350 F. Lightly grease an 9-inch cake pan with oil or dairy-free cooking spray and set aside.

 In a large mixing bowl, combine the oats, ground almonds, baking powder, cinnamon, ginger, and salt.

 Spread the mixture into the prepared pan and bake for 35 to 40 minutes, or until lightly golden brown.
-Allow the oatmeal to cool in the pan for a few minutes, then cut into 8 pieces and serve with almond milk or soy milk.
+Allow the oatmeal to cool in the pan for a few minutes, then cut into 8 pieces and serve.